DOAJ/doaj/static_content/about/content/index.md

 The DOAJ (Directory of Open Access Journals) was launched in 2003 with 300 open access journals.
-Today, the independent database contains ca. 14500 open access journals covering all areas of science, technology, medicine, social science and humanities.
-Journals from all countries and in all languages as welcome.
+Today, this independent database contains over 14500 open access journals covering all areas of science, technology, medicine, social science and humanities.
+Journals from all countries and in all languages are welcome.

 DOAJ is a community-curated list of open access journals and aims to be the starting point for all information searches for quality, peer reviewed open access material.